DoSomething/rogue/docs/features/clubs.md

 You can view and update a user's `club_id` field via their profile page on our [admin site](https://admin.dosomething.org/users).

+## Joining a club

+Over on our website, users can join a club via an embedded [Current Club Block](https://dosomething.gitbook.io/phoenix-documentation/development/content-types/current-club-block).

 ## Tracking Impact

 Any Signups or Posts created for a user associated with a club will track the Clubs ID in the `club_id` field of the Signup/Post.